 The Panasonic FULL HD 3D THEATRE at the 2010 Winter Games offers the public the first opportunity to experience a new era of immersive visual entertainment that will soon be available for consumers’ homes, with a 3D experience that easily rivals the best that can be seen in cinemas.
 Throughout the Games, the theatres will screen high definition, three dimensional video of the 2010 Opening Ceremony and highlights footage of the 2010 Games.

 The opening of the pavilion was also marked with the launch of Panasonic’s new song embodying its global philosophy and vision.
 Sung by the diva Sarah Brightman the song is titled “Shall be done”.
-To hear the song and view the video clip visit the website.

 One Winter, Five Dreams blog